 So, how does voting help mitigate climate anxiety?
 For me, I feel like I'm making an actual impact.
 I personally feel better better voting for a climate-forward government than drinking from a paper straw.

 2. Take news breaks.

-It's essential to stay up-to-date with the news.
-Learning about others' experiences sparks empathy and motivates us to act.
+Staying up-to-date with current events is undeniably important.
 But there's a fine line.
-The media almost exclusively focuses on negative information.
+The media (seemingly exclusively) focuses on negative information.
 Today alone, my news cycle was dominated by footage of the BC wildfires, the rising coronavirus cases, and people fleeing Afghanistan.
-It's overwhelming.
-On top of other news, climate crisis news reinforces feelings of impending doom, worry, and hopelessness.
+On top of other devastating information, news about the climate crisis can make you feel even more anxious.
 All this to say is: although staying informed is necessary, take it with a grain of salt.
 Try limiting your intake.
 And for information about the climate crisis, sometimes you may need extended breaks (days or weeks) altogether.

 3. Do your part.

 To mitigate your climate anxiety, it does feel good to do your part!
 But recognize that you can't do it all, so pick your areas of impact.
 For me, I mostly eat vegetarian and try to buy fewer clothes.
 When I shop, I buy second-hand.
 I also make more of a concerted effort to drive less, carpool, and bike more.
 But as one person, I can only do so much in the world that we live in.
 I will never not have an environmental footprint, and that's okay.

 Any other tips for reducing climate anxiety?
 This anxious girl would love to hear.